sp4plm/Self-Hosted-Nightscout-on-Ubuntu/README.md

 }
 ```

-Then restart the nginx service
+Then restart the nginx service:

 `$ sudo service nginx restart`